 The illustration below was made by Mixed to Fraction with Circles Designer.
 It shows the mixed number 2 2/5.
 You are to write 2 2/5 in fraction form, with only a numerator and denominator.

-In this example, you will notice that each of the two whole circles has 5 colored pieces and the part circle has 2 colored pieces, giving 12 colored pieces in all, giving a numerator of 12.
+In this example, you will notice that each of the two whole circles has 5 colored pieces and the part circle has 2 colored pieces, giving 12 colored pieces in all for a numerator of 12.
 The denominator is 5 because each circle has 5 equal parts, giving a fraction of 12/5.

 Some textbooks call a fraction such as this where the numerator is equal to or larger than the denominator improper.
 This is better known as the fraction form or the a/b form of the number.

 To write the example, you can think of each whole number as 5/5.
 So in the above example you would have:

 Another way to arrive at the numerator 12 is to multiply the whole number 2 by the denominator 5 and then add the numerator 2 as in this example: